yochaigal/cairn/wip/2e/downtime-and-growth.md

 ---
 layout: default
-title: Downtime
+title: Downtime and Growth
 grand_parent: WIP
 parent: 2e
-nav_order: 10
 nav_exclude: true
 search_exclude: true
 ---

-# Downtime
+# Downtime and Growth

-Between game sessions, players may utilize the following Downtime procedures to improve a skill, research a question, follow-up on a lead, build a relationship, and more.
-Downtime is possible only if the PCs are in a safe space, and may not be possible while **Healing**.
+Between game sessions, players may utilize the following procedures to improve a skill, research a question, follow-up on a lead, build a relationship, and more.
+This may not always be possible if the PC is not in a safe space, or while **Healing**.

-## Downtime Overview
+## Overview

-- A player articulates precisely _how_ they intend to achieve their goal.
-The Warden then provides 1-5 **Milestones** that the player can tick off as they progress towards their goal.
-The Warden _may_ provide the player with multiple _choices_, each with their own unique **Milestones**.
-- Most **Milestones** will come at a cost: overcoming an obstacle, spending a resource, traveling a great distance, time, etc. Some may deliver their own unique benefits as well.
+- A player articulates a particular goal as well as exactly _how_ they intend to achieve it.
+- The Warden then provides 1-5 **Milestones** that the player can tick off as they progress towards their goal.
+The Warden _may_ provide the player with multiple _choices_, each with their own unique **Milestones**.Most **Milestones** will come at a cost: overcoming an obstacle, spending a resource, traveling a great distance, time, etc. Some may deliver their own unique benefits as well.
-- A PC may attempt to complete as many **milestones** as they like, provided they can meet the cost.
+- The player attempts to complete as many **milestones** as they like, provided they can meet the cost.
 A PC may make a WIL save to soften a cost, or even eliminate it entirely.
 On a fail they make _no_ progress, and the Warden describes any potential fallout.
 New milestones may be added, or the goal may need to be abandoned entirely.

-> Events that occur during a regular session of play may change the stakes of Downtime activities by adding or removing costs, **Milestones**, or even entire goals.
-Conversely, events that occur during Downtime may impact the events of a play session! **Milestones** that directly endanger the life of a character should occur during a regular play session.
+> Events that occur during a regular session of play may change the stakes of these activities by adding or removing costs, **Milestones**, or even entire goals.
+Conversely, events that occur as a result of these procedures may impact the events of a play session! **Milestones** that directly endanger the life of a character should occur during a regular play session.

 ## Costs